 The Passover is also known as the Feast of Unleavened Bread (Lk 22:1).
 It was to take place in the first month of each year (Ex 12:2; Lev 23:5).
 The first month was initially called "Abib" (ESV, KJV) or "Aviv" (NIV, NIRV) (Ex 13:4; Ex 23:15; Ex 34:18; Deut 16:1).
-The name

-"Nisan" was later used in reference to the Babylonian calendar (Neh 2:1; Est 3:7).
+The name "Nisan" was later used in reference to the Babylonian calendar (Neh 2:1; Est 3:7).

 By the way, the first day of the seventh month is celebrated as New Year's Day, the so-called Rosh HaShanah (literally "head of the year").
 In the Bible, this day is not called New Year's Day, but the Feast of Trumpets (Lev 23:24; Num 29:1).
-Celebrating the New Year in fall can be understood as follows: The biblical day begins and ends at sunset (Gen 1:5; Lev 23:32; Neh 13:19; Mk 1:21-32).
+Celebrating the New Year in fall can be understood as follows: The biblical day begins and ends at sunset.
 However, the hours of the day are not counted from sunset, but from sunrise.
-The first hour of the day begins early in the morning at sunrise, the seventh begins at noon when the sun is at its highest point and the twelfth hour ends at sunset (Jn 11:9).
+The first hour of the day begins early in the morning at sunrise, the seventh begins at noon when the sun is at its highest point and the twelfth hour ends at sunset.
 Similarly, the year begins in fall (corresponding to sunset), followed by winter (corresponding to night) and the first month begins in spring (corresponding to the first hour).

 On the 10th day of the first month, a lamb without blemish should be taken for each family (Ex 12:2-5).
-It was then sacrificed at twilight at Passover (Nisan 14), in Hebrew it is written more specifically that it should be killed between or in the midst of the two evenings of the 14th day (Ex 12:6; Lev 23:5; Num 9:3+5+11).
+It was then sacrificed on the 14th day at twilight, in Hebrew it is written more specifically that it should be killed between or in the midst of the two evenings (Ex 12:6).
 To understand this unusual timing, let us have a look at some background information: The hours of a day are divided into two periods: The morning period spans the first six hours and the evening period the other six, i.e. the time from the seventh to the twelfth hour.
-The time between the two evenings is the middle between the end of the morning period at noon and the evening itself, i.e. in the middle of the afternoon towards the end of the ninth hour.
+The time between the two evenings is the middle between the beginning of the evening period of the day and the evening itself, i.e. towards the end of the ninth hour.1

 In the evening the lamb was eaten with bitter herbs (Ex 12:8), on the so-called Seder evening.
 The Hebrew word "Seder" means "order", because the procedure of this festive meal is regulated by many rituals.

-From the 15th to the 21st of the month it was forbidden to eat leavened bread, and on both the 15th and the 21st one was not allowed to work and a holy assembly had to be held (Ex 12:15-18; Lev 23:6-8; Num 28:16-25).
+From the 15th to the 21st of the month it was forbidden to eat leavened bread, and on both the 15th and the 21st one was not allowed to work and a holy assembly had to be held (Ex 12:15-18; Lev 23:6-8).

-1 Eddie Chumney: Die sieben Feste des Messias, medialworldwidewings, 2011, page 37
+1 Eddie Chumney: Die sieben Feste des Messias, media!worldwidewings, 2011, page 37